 Fund directors have done little to obtain value for shareholders in connection with mergers of asset management companies, despite having ample leverage and opportunity.
-A version of this article was published by BoardIQ.

 The marked increase in the pace of consolidation in the asset management industry has been widely reported.
 Last year saw three major deals, including the Franklin Templeton/Legg Mason acquisition, the largest since BlackRock and Barclays combined in 2009.
 More appear to be on the horizon.
 One investment bank predicts that only half of the industry’s current asset managers will still exist by 2030, while other analysts predict a smaller series of targeted transactions.